Nikola-Ver/Video-recording/README.md

 <img src="report\img\magick_install.png">
 </p>

+After installing ImageMagick, you can also use it as a GIF editor.
 Then move the Video-recording folder to a place convenient for you (well, or see below how to autoload the program), and then run the Video-recording program (Video-recording.exe).

 ### Installing autorun